Spring 2022 Semester:

 Where can I park to load my car?

-Between May 3 and May 15, 2021 students and family members may park in residential parking zones with a temporary move-out loading permit.
-Please register your license plate online for a temporary loading permit.
+Between April 25 and May 6, 2022 students and family members may park in residential parking zones with a temporary move-out loading permit.
+Please register your license plate online for a temporary loading permit using the steps below.
+Registering for a loading permit for Move-Out will allow you to park temporarily in residential zones adjacent to University Housing buildings or in specifically reserved move-out loading zones.
+Students are allowed a maximum of 45 minutes to load their vehicles in dedicated move-out loading areas.
 Visit NC State Transportation’s move-out website for additional instructions and a link to the registration portal.
-Registering for a loading permit for Move-Out will allow you to park temporarily in residential zones adjacent to University Housing buildings or in specific reserved move-out loading zones.
-Students are allowed a maximum of 45 minutes to load their vehicles in dedicated move-out loading areas.
-Several spaces will be reserved for short-term loading in high traffic areas near residential communities on Main Campus and at Wolf Ridge on Centennial Campus.

 What do I need to clean when I move out?